themill/wiz/doc/environment_variables.rst

 Environment variables directly defined or referenced by this package.

-.. envvar:: WIZ_CONFIG_PATH
+.. envvar:: WIZ_CONFIG_PATHS

-    Path to a :term:`TOML` configuration file to initialize default values and callback.
-A reasonable default will be provided if this environment variable is not set.
+    Path to :term:`TOML` configuration files to customize default values and callback.
+Multiple paths should be separated by :attr:`os.pathsep` (e.g. ':' or ';').

 .. envvar:: WIZ_PLUGIN_PATHS

     Search paths for plugins to define the global configuration.
     Multiple paths should be separated by :attr:`os.pathsep` (e.g. ':' or ';').

 .. envvar:: INSTALL_LOCATION